INVISIBILITY IS MY SUPERPOWER

 They say everyone has a book in them.
 Everyone has a spleen in them, too.
-Either way, you need someone with mad skills to get it out.
-I collaborate with celebrities and other extraordinary people on memoirs, fiction, nonfiction, and screenplays.
+Either way, getting it out requires mad skills.

-During 20+ years in the publishing industry, I've worked with major publishing houses and small literary presses including MacAdam-Cage, HarperCollins, Hachette, Simon & Schuster, Random House, Penguin, Perigee, Bertelsmann, Hyperion, Crown, Broadway, Touchstone, and others.
+During 20+ years in the publishing industry, I've worked with major publishing houses and small literary presses including:

-I've done proposals and book projects represented by top-tier literary agencies including William Morris Endeavor, Sterling Lord Literistic, Creative Artists Agency, United Talent, Aevitas Creative, Vigliano Associates, Dupree Miller, and others.
+I've done proposals and book projects represented by top-tier literary agencies including:

-In the early 2000s, I wrote an advice column for a national magazine, and my syndicated column "Earth to Joni" ran for three years in papers across the USA.
-My articles, opeds, and book excerpts have appeared online and in print in regional and national media outlets including New York Times, Readers Digest, Huffington Post, Parade, Good Housekeeping, O Magazine, Family Circle, Redbook, Rosie, Lifetime, Houston Chronicle, Boston Globe, and others.
+In the early 2000s, I did an advice column for a national magazine, and my syndicated column "Earth to Joni" ran for three years in papers across the USA.
+My articles, opeds, and book excerpts have appeared online and in print in regional and national media outlets including:

-To learn more about collaboration process, check out my article on the Art and Economics of Ghostwriting in AOL Finance.
+To learn more about collaboration process, check out my article, The Art and Economics of Ghostwriting in AOL Finance.

 HOW MAY I HELP YOU?

-I'm able to take on very few projects each year, so these tend to be
+I'm able to take on very few projects each year.
+Lately, those tend to be

 with a compelling story and significant budget.
-Book projects are negotiated individually, based on word count, deadline crunch, research, and other factors.
+Book project fees are negotiated by my agent, based on word count, deadline crunch, research, and other factors.

-To start the conversation about your project, contact my agent:
+To start a conversation about your project, contact my agent:

 What it is: You have a story, a message, and a unique voice.
-I have the writing skills to capture all that in words.
-Together we create a book that engages readers, advances your brand, and opens a broad realm of possibilities.
+I have the writing skills to capture all that in words and structure a book that engages readers, advances your brand, and opens a broad realm of possibilities.
 Every collaboration is different.
 Sometimes I'm a copilot; sometimes I'm the chauffeur.
 If you want to lay hands on every word, I'm happy to guide the process from development to delivery.
 If you need a top-drawer manuscript on a tight deadline, I'm happy to do the heavy lifting.

 Project goal: A well-written book-length manuscript, ready for submission to agents and editors or for the production phase of self-publishing.

 How it works: I build project strategy around your unique needs, hectic schedule, and chosen publishing path, making sure that your agent and publisher are on the same page every step of the way.
-We start with a lengthy interview process, which can happen at your place or mine.
-(Mine is at the beach.
-Just saying.)
-We develop a detailed outline and chapter structure.
+We start with a lengthy interview process.
+I develop a detailed outline and chapter structure.
 Then I write, you read, we talk, and I make changes as needed to process each chapter and create the full manuscript.

 What it is: You have a great idea/rough draft for a novel, memoir or screenplay, but you're struggling with the creative process.
 I have the clear eye and craft skills to help you excavate creative and commercial potential, reality-check your wildest dreams, and define your fundamental purpose for this project.
 And I have the publishing industry experience to help you accomplish all that in a practical, yes-you-can, bird-by-bird fashion.
 Just the right combination of molly-coddling and kick in the pants.